Heading North On The Pacific Coast Highway (PCH)

 We Exited Through The Roman Pool

 After we explored the grounds some more, we followed the signs that said “Exit to the Roman Pool”.
 We found the tennis courts that sat above the pool.
+This was exciting for me as I am a keen tennis player.
+I play quite a bit and I have an official NTRP rating which I’m proud of it.
+I will definitely be hitting the courts when we return.

 We entered the tiled massive Roman Pool room and got in line for the bus back down the hill.
 Hearst used the property year round.
 And needed an indoor pool when it was not warm enough to use the outdoor pool.